Benchmarking the optimization optical machines with the planted solutions: Toy model for the complex landscape and dynamical equations

+where we omitted the term with the external magnetic field $ -\sum_j h_j x_j$ that we will not use in our context.
+Here the $N$ binary variables can take values from $\{-1,+1\}$ and are coupled through the coupling matrix $J_{ij}$.
+By applying the identity $x_i = 2 \tilde{x_i} -1$, one can get the correspondence between these two equivalent problems through the following coefficients relations: $P_{ij} = -4J_{ij}, i \neq j$; $P_{ij} = 2\sum_{k \neq j}J_{kj}-2h_{j}, i=j$ and constant for the QUBO formulation which equals $-\sum_{i>j} J_{ij} + \sum_{j} h_j$ and does not change the position of the minimizer.
+By referring to the QUBO in the majority of situations in this paper, we will mean its Ising formulation, as given by Eq.~(\ref{ising}), alongside the variables, referred to at times as spin-variables or simply spins.

-where one looks for a vector of binary variables with $N$ components $\vec{x} = \{x_1,x_2,...,x_N \}$, which are coupled through the symmetric matrix $J_{ij}$, that can approximately minimize the given quadratic form.
-QUBO is one of the computational tasks that can be easily reached by analogue computing devices and is quite popular due to its simple formulation, connections to spin glass models and Ising model in particular and well-established efficient connections with many combinatorial optimization problems such as maximum cut, graph colouring or the partition problem \cite{lucas2014ising}.
+QUBO is one of the computational tasks that can be realized by analogue computing devices (although the effectiveness of these platforms may be limited by specific hardware constraints, i.e. not every QUBO problem can be straightforwardly transferred to analog devices of such kind) and is quite popular due to its simple formulation, connections to spin glass models and Ising model in particular and well-established efficient connections with many combinatorial optimization problems such as maximum cut, graph colouring or the partition problem \cite{lucas2014ising}.
 The QUBO applicability for various machine learning embeddings \cite{mucke2019learning} is another factor in its popularity.

 QUBO is an NP-hard problem \cite{kochenberger2014unconstrained} with the number of possible solutions growing as $2^{N}$.
-This, however, does not imply that the complexity grows at the same rate, since the majority of the instances can be rejected by simple preprocessing or trivial dynamic of heuristics.
-Nevertheless, the complexity of the problem in the worst cases still scales exponentially with its size $N$.
+Generally, there are no straightforward tools to reduce the overall growth of complexity in the QUBO problem.
 To tackle QUBO, different heuristics were invented and are still an active area of research \cite{kochenberger2014unconstrained,schuetz2022combinatorial,mohseni2021nonequilibrium}.